muhammaduzair194486/fixpayadmin/CONTRIBUTING.md

 0. **Validate and lint your code** &mdash; to ensure your problem isn't caused by a simple error in your own code.

-1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.
+1. **Use the gitlab issue search** &mdash; check if the issue has already been reported.

 2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or development branch in the repository.